cilium/cilium/examples/kubernetes/README.rst

 - :code:`cilium-ds.yaml` - The :code:`DaemonSet` to deploy Cilium in the
   Kubernetes cluster, some advanced options can be changed here.

+- :code:`cilium-sidecar-ds.yaml` - The :code:`DaemonSet` to deploy Cilium in
+  the Kubernetes cluster in combination with Istio, some advanced options can be changed here.

 - :code:`cilium-rbac.yaml` - The Cilium's RBAC for the Kubernetes cluster.

 - :code:`cilium-sa.yaml` - The Cilium's Kubernetes :code:`ServiceAccount`.

 - :code:`cilium.yaml` - All previous files concatenated into a single file, useful to deploy Cilium in a minikube environment with a "single line" command.

+- :code:`cilium-sidecar.yaml` - All previous files concatenated into a single file, useful to deploy Cilium with Istio in a minikube environment with a "single line" command.

 Add-ons
 -------